bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive website usually has a fixed layout no media queries are used .
+ Adaptive websites are often divided among desktop,tablets or phones.
+Also uses percent based units instead of hard coded pixels.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile fist is a website that is designed with a device first and it expands when you use it in bigger screens .
+Desktop first is a website designed on a desktop first then it changes when looking through a smaller screen

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows you to convert rem units to the power of 10 insted of 16,62.5*.16=10.

 4. How would you describe preprocessing to someone new to CSS?

+I would discribe it as a program that runs in you terminal that allows you to write css in a javascrip type syntax then that language is compiled into normal CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like that it makes all your CSS more orginized and easy to read and it helps your code be dry.
+I had trouble with the media queries .

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.